YanCCscu/MEANGS/README.md

 cd example
 sh run_test.sh
 </pre>
-the scripts will download the inputs files(about 340M) and run the following test scripts:
+the scripts will download the inputs files(about 340M) and run the following test scripts,typically, the program will complete within 10 minutes:
 *../meangs.py -1 SRR039541.3_1.clean.fq.gz -2 SRR039541.3_2.clean.fq.gz -o HumanMito -t 16 -n 2000000 -i 300 --deepin*
-typically, the program will complete within 10 minutes

 ## Output
 All output files were stored in one directory assigned by the -o option.
 The ${prefix}_deep_detected_mito.fas is the finally assembled mitochondrial genome,